-4. In matches where DLS standard is in use, it is mandatory for the correct target score to be displayed on the scoreboard.
+4. In matches where DLS is in use, it is mandatory for the correct target score to be displayed on the scoreboard.
 Match officials should liaise closely so that it is clear which part of the board is displaying this information.
 Umpires are responsible for ensuring the players are aware of the target score and the overs remaining, and are encouraged to work closely with scorers to ensure accuracy of information.

-5. In matches where DLS standard is in use, it is preferable (although not mandatory) to display the par score, and update this after each over and fall of wicket.
+5. In matches where DLS is in use, the par score should be displayed on the scoreboard and updated after each over and fall of wicket.
 Match officials should liaise closely so that it is clear which part of the board is displaying the par score information, especially in matches where frequent weather interruptions appear likely.

 5a) It is possible to produce a par-score table using PCSP, although this is not possible using PCS.
 However, even using the PCS app, a par score can still be calculated and communicated.
-This should be discussed between umpires, captains and scorers before the start of play to determine how such information is going to be conveyed during the match.
+This should be discussed between umpires, captains and scorers before the start of play to determine how such information is going to be conveyed on the scoreboard during the match.